 5.13.3 Architectural baseline

+The architectural baseline for providing assistance information based on observation in NG-RAN is the usage of Local RRM Policy Specific UE Differentiation Information and related procedures, see TS 36.300, TS 23.401 and TS 36.413 and TS 36.423.

 The architectural baseline for supporting the Expected UE Behaviour provisioning for 5G is the T8 API towards the AF/AS and the 5GS architecture.

 - The External Parameter Provisioning procedure is already available in Rel-15 5GC and is assumed to be reused and extended to support the provisioning of Communication Pattern parameters.